 - Tensile strength: 3950 MPa at 20 °C

-Check the complete list of properties, download material datasheet for free, get in touch with carbon fibre supplier on Matmatch.
+Check the complete list of properties and download the material datasheet for free.

 There might still be some “rough edges” to consider though: